The Book Place Donation Guidelines

 Friends of Marin County Free Library

-We gratefully accept gently-used books, DVDs and CDs Please refer to the list below of items we cannot accept.
+We gratefully accept gently-used books, DVDs, CDs, and sheet music.
+Please refer to the list below of items we cannot accept.
 Unacceptable materials may be refused based on condition or if we are overloaded in a particular category.
 Our volunteer labor focuses on re-sellable items to fund critical library programs and needs.
 We are not a recycling center, but an outlet to sell good quality items at great prices.

-Please do NOT leave donations outside the doors when we are closed.
-The weather may damage your donation, resulting in our disposal.
+• Please do NOT leave donations outside the doors when we are closed.
+The weather may damage your donation, resulting in disposal.

 We cannot accept:

 • Books that are worn, torn/chewed, underlined or annotated; have yellowed pages or mold or smell of cigarettes/cigars; water-damaged, stained items

 • Magazines more than THREE years old (fashion/style more than ONE year)

 • Time-Life and Harvard Classics sets or any incomplete sets